scipy-conference/scipy_proceedings/papers/111_lu/paper.rst

 Regarding compliance, some of the vaccine pipeline is handled by the third parties such as 2-1-1 or the state.
-However, from the time the data is ingested from the state's appointment system to our processing center and transmitted to the clinic, strict HIPAA requirements are met.
+However, from the time the data is ingested from the state's appointment system to a processing center and transmitted to the clinic, strict HIPAA requirements are met.
 First, all communications from the appointment system took place under authentication and encryption.
 Fortunately, West Health has an processing center with the appropriate encryption at rest